mesosphere/dcos-commons/frameworks/cassandra/alerts/README.md

-# Cassandra dashboards for DC/OS
+# Cassandra alerts for DC/OS

-This is a folder for Alerts.
-In order to setup aleert on a cluster, `dcos-monitoring` package need to be installed as well as `cassandra` package itself:
+In order to setup alerts on your cluster, you must install the following two packages:
+- `dcos-monitoring`
+- `cassandra`

 1. Install required package: `dcos package install beta-dcos-monitoring` with below configuration in prometheus tab :

-     under "Alert Rules Repository"
+     under `Alert Rules Repository`:

     `Url : https://github.com/mesosphere/dcos-commons/`